Traditional Chinese Architecture 建筑 jiànzhù

 The oldest single span stone bridge in the world is at Zhaozhou (Anji), Hebei (605-617) demonstrating that the Chinese had mastery of curved arches from an early date.
 The use of arches is restricted to bridges and gateways and is not normally used in domestic buildings.
 Other bridge types were the simple flat beam and suspension bridge.

 The traditional Chinese temple is constructed as a grander form of the normal private house.
-The same architect and builders would construct temples as ordinary houses.
+The architects and builders who built ordinary houses would construct the temples.
 They are of courtyard form with the main buildings in the front with the domestic quarters behind.
 They were built taller than private houses.
 Temples are more associated with Confucianism (庙 miào) than Daoism that has less need for temples.
 The enclosure is often protected by guardian stone lions 獅 shī.

 Although the many-storied pagoda (塔 tǎ ) is associated with Buddhism, its origin seems to be with earlier Han towers rather than from India.
 Pagodas act as storehouses of sacred relics or commemorate a sacred place and always have an odd number of stories - often nine or seven.
 They are certainly one of the most quintessential features of the Chinese landscape; paintings and porcelain often show a pagoda as a shorthand for saying 'this is a Chinese landscape'.
 They are often built when the flow of qi was weak according to Feng Shui.
 They normally have a double exterior wall with a staircase running up between them.